ZStrikeXIII/ProductLineOOPFXDb/README.md

 - People Who Helped: Professor Scott Vanselow, Kristy Low, Nicholas Hansen
 - Websites Utilized: Oracle, Stack Overflow.
 ## History
 Since the Alpha submission, multiple classes have been added weekly as "Issues."
 Add Product functionality has been added that allows the product(s) to be seen in a table.
 The Produciton Log will now display the added product along with the selected quantity from the Production tab.
 As of the "Beta" submission, an Employee class has been added.
 The Production Log code has also undergone a major overhaul to make it work and display properly.
 This includes Serial Numbers being generated for each product added, and each product now displaying individually in the log.
+An Employee tab has also been added to show Regex functionality.
 ## Key Programming Concepts Utilized
 - Regular Expressions
 - Using SceneBuilder to make a GUI